spaze/phpstan-disallowed-calls/README.md

 ### Custom rules

-There are three different disallowed types (and configuration keys) that can be disallowed:
+There are four different disallowed types (and configuration keys) that can be disallowed:

 1. `disallowedMethodCalls` - for detecting `$object->method()` calls
 2. `disallowedStaticCalls` - for static calls `Class::method()`
 3. `disallowedFunctionCalls` - for functions like `function()`
+4. `disallowedConstants` - for constants like `DateTime::ISO8601` or `DATE_ISO8601`

 Use them to add rules to your `phpstan.neon` config file.
 I like to use a separate file (`disallowed-calls.neon`) for these which I'll include later on in the main `phpstan.neon` config file.
 Here's an example, update to your needs: